-August 14, 2014 marked the reopening of Lincoln Place, a historic 38-acre, 1951 garden apartment complex off Lincoln Boulevard in Venice.
-After a decade-long saga, all of the existing buildings are being rehabilitated and rent-stabilized units returned to active use.
+August 14, 2014, marked the reopening of Lincoln Place, a historic 38-acre, 1951 garden apartment complex off Lincoln Boulevard in Venice.
+After a decade-long saga, all of the existing buildings are rehabilitated, and rent-stabilized units that had been removed from the market returned to active use.

-Congratulations to the Lincoln Place Tenant Association and our longtime Modern Committee (ModCom) volunteers who worked so hard to make this happen!
+Congratulations to the Lincoln Place Tenants Association and our longtime Modern Committee (ModCom) volunteers who worked so hard to make this happen!

-A special thanks to Amanda Seward for her leadership as the ModCom residential committee chair and for her work on the California Register nomination.
-We also want to thank Aimco for making the commitment to preserve and reinvest in this special community.
+A special thanks to Amanda Seward for her leadership as the ModCom residential committee chair and her work on the California Register nomination.
+We also want to thank Aimco for committing to preserve and reinvest in this unique community.

 Former Los Angeles Mayor Antonio Villaraigosa said of the project,

 "...it will serve as a model locally and nationally for sustainable rehabilitation of older, low-rise rental housing while providing green jobs in Los Angeles."

 Lincoln Place was designed by architect Heth Wharton (who also designed Chase Knolls Apartments) and African American designer Ralph Vaughn; the Lincoln Place Garden Apartments complex exhibits many similar features to Chase Knolls in Sherman Oaks, these include Modern design elements and the organization of the structures around landscaped courtyards.
 Lincoln Place is much larger than Chase Knolls and was constructed as an FHA housing project.

 The threat to Lincoln Place first came to the attention of the Conservancy through our Modern Committee (ModCom) in 2001, when the previous owner initiated a renovation and redevelopment plan incompatible with the complex’s modernist design.